Submission Preparation Checklist

 The technology and methodological perspectives section welcomes articles that further research agendas regarding new views on phenomena, new usages of a technology or new devices.

 Systematic review studies with meta-analysis or scope reviews presenting an original question of investigation that may contribute to advance the science on brain imaging or stimulation will be considered for publication.
-Pre-registration is mandatory for systematic reviews and it may be done at the PROSPERO database.
-Systematic reviews without pre-registration will be desk rejected and they may be resubmitted after pre-registration.
+Pre-registration is mandatory for systematic reviews and it may be done at the PROSPERO database and the completed PRISMA checklist must be submitted as supplementary file.
+Systematic reviews without pre-registration will be desk rejected.
 In the case of reviews without meta-analysis, the manuscript must justify why the meta-analysis was considered unfeasible.

 The authors retain copyrights, transferring to Brain Imaging and Stimulation only the right of first publication.
 This work is licensed under a Creative Commons Attribution 4.0 International License.